bemigot/yageweek/v/Readme.md

 In this homework you will build agents for a small online electronics store (headphones, earbuds, keyboards, mice, and e-readers).

-There are three tasks [i.e. notebooks], each introducing a new architecture:
+There are three tasks, each introducing a new architecture:

 1. Tool-Calling Agent (*ReAct* loop) - the model searches products and manages a shopping cart by calling tools in an iterative ReAct loop.
 You will write